 In the fourth quarter of FY20, lenders expect a pick-up in credit growth.
 Small value loans, which are helping fund affordable homes, might see reduced rates.
 “Housing finance companies are likely to cut about 25 basis points in the next few weeks following the SBINSE 1.38 % move,” said Vipul Patel, founder MortgageWorld, a Mumbai -based advisory firm .
 “But expected rate reductions would be subject to ceilings where low-value loans would be prioritized.”Read More

-While real estate has not been a sought after investment avenue of late, it has traditionally been amongst the most favored asset classes for Indians.
-However, if you own two houses and are applying for a loan to buy another house, you will be charged higher interest rates — 25-50 bps more —even if your credit score is high.
-“This is because lending to individuals with two or more houses is considered commercial real estate lending s per RBI norms.
-Hence, such borrowings attract higher rates says Vipul Patel, Founder, Mortgageworld.in, a mortgage advisory firm.
+While real estate has not been a sought after investment avenue of late, it has traditionally been amongst the most favoured asset classes for Indians.
+However, if you own two or more houses and are applying for a loan to buy another house, you will be charged higher interest rates — 25-50 bps more — even if your credit score is high.
+“This is because lending to individuals with two or more houses is considered commercial real estate lending as per RBI norms.
+Hence, such borrowings attract higher rates,” says Vipul Patel, Founder, Mortgageworld.in, a mortgage advisory firm.
 This would be applicable even if you are a joint owner of some properties.Read More

 Industry-watchers say that internal grading models for loan pricing might not pass the transparency test.